-Detailed descriptive information on subjects engaged in multijurisdictional offenses and criminal conspiracies is submitted to project databases by member agencies according to established procedures and criteria.
-Each project provides a submission form or format for this purpose, with the type and amount of data captured varying from project to project.
+Detailed descriptive information on subjects engaged multijurisdictional offenses and criminal in conspiracies is submitted to project databases by according member agencies established to procedures and criteria.
+Each project provides a submission form or format for this purpose.
+The type and amount of data captured varies from project to project based on submission criteria established by project policy.

-The number of principal criminal subjects maintained in the individual project databases for the three year period 1988-1990 is displayed in Exhibit 3.
+The number of principal criminal subjects maintained in the individual project databases for the three year period 1989-1991 is displayed in

+Exhibit 3.
 A principal subject is defined as a criminal individual, business, or group.
-At the end of 1990, the six projects maintained information on 164,955 principal subjects.
+At the end of 1991, the six projects maintained information on 188,299 principal subjects.